Integrated Sensing and Communication Signals Toward 5G-A and 6G: A Survey: ISAC Signal Processing

 \subsubsection{MVDR method}

 Capon \emph{et al.} propose MVDR method by in 1969.
 Compared with MUSIC and ESPRIT methods, MVDR method has the advantages of easy implementation and minimizing the power of noise and interference, thereby mitigating their impact on sensing performance.
-MVDR method has better sensing performance than MUSIC and ESPRIT with the same number of sampling points \cite{capon1969high}.
+MUSIC and ESPRIT methods have better sensing performance than MVDR method with the same number of sampling points \cite{capon1969high}.

 Similar to MUSIC and ESPRIT methods, MVDR method firstly constructs channel information matrix.
 The column and row vector of the channel information matrix are weighted summed to obtain the frequency response vectors projected into the delay and Doppler domains, respectively.
 By using frequency response vectors, the autocorrelation matrices are constructed.
 The spatial spectrum functions are then constructed according to the autocorrelation matrices and the peak indices of the spatial spectrum functions are obtained, yielding the estimation of distance and velocity of target \cite{capon1969high}.